hbeale/shell-novice2/_episodes/02-filedir.md

 > it's just a separator.
 {: .callout}

-Underneath `/Users`,
+Underneath `/public/home`,
 we find one directory for each user with an account on Nelle's machine, her colleagues *imhotep* and *larry*.

-![Like other directories, home directories are sub-directories underneath "/Users" like "/Users/imhotep", "/Users/larry" or "/Users/nelle"](../fig/home-directories.svg)
+![Like other directories, home directories are sub-directories underneath "/public/home" like "/public/home/imhotep", "/public/home/larry" or "/public/home/nelle"](../fig/home-directories.svg)

-The user *imhotep*'s files are stored in `/Users/imhotep`, user *larry*'s in `/Users/larry`,
+The user *imhotep*'s files are stored in `/public/home/imhotep`, user *larry*'s in `/public/home/larry`,
-and Nelle's in `/Users/nelle`.
-Because Nelle is the user in our examples here, therfore we get `/Users/nelle` as our home directory.
+and Nelle's in `/public/home/nelle`.
+Because Nelle is the user in our examples here, therfore we get `/public/home/nelle` as our home directory.
-Typically, when you open a new command prompt you will be in your home directory to start.
+Typically, when you first log in to the server you will be in your home directory to start.

 Now let's learn the command that will let us see the contents of our